nvenkataraman1/nvenkataraman1.github.io/_posts/2014-10-07-random-walks.md

 __Graph 2: Random Walks__
 <img src="https://cloud.githubusercontent.com/assets/2165419/4554155/35dd6032-4ea8-11e4-9903-9273156748f5.png"/>

-But in reality, there are several possibilities as illustrated by the graph that follows.
+But in reality, there are several possibilities as illustrated by the graph above.
+These graphs illustrate that there are several possible cumulative outcomes each independent of the past.
 This is the core illustration of a Random Walk, and this is the point at which I had a mini "Aha!" moment.
+This is also what Nassim Taleb refers to as the concept of [_Alternate Histories_](http://www.farnamstreetblog.com/2014/03/nassim-taleb-alternative-history/) in his book [Fooled by Randomness](http://amzn.to/ZQGXwH).

 These basic set of graphs illustrate two fundamentally simple, yet profound points: